chauff/cse1500-web-transcripts/Lecture-css.md

 - **Block-level elements** are surrounded by line-breaks.
 They can contain block-level and inline elements. **The width is determined by their containing element.** Examples of block-level elements are `<main>` or `<p>`.
 - **Inline elements** can be placed within block-level or inline elements.
 They can contain other inline elements. **The width is determined by their content.** Examples are `<span>` or `<a>`.

-Note: While HTML5 has categories with more complex interactions, for the three properties listed above, the block-level and inline notions are sufficient.
+Note: While HTML5 has categories with more complex interactions (such as `inline-block`), for the three properties listed above, the block-level and inline notions are sufficient.
+In the one case where we go beyond those notations we will point it out explicitly.

 ### :bangbang: Float